noamraph/nix-pills/pills/11-garbage-collector.md

 create further generations.
 Old generations refer to old software, thus increasing duplication in the nix store after an upgrade.

-Other systems typically \"forget\" everything about their previous state after an upgrade.
+Other systems typically "forget" everything about their previous state after an upgrade.
 With Nix, we can perform this type of upgrade (having Nix remove all old derivations, including old generations), but we do so manually.
 There are four steps to doing this: